Important Coronavirus (COVID-19) travel

 In England, you must have a permitted reason to travel abroad and complete the declaration form.

 Some countries have closed borders, and any country may further restrict travel or bring in new social distancing rules with little warning.
 Check our advice for each country you will visit or transit through.

 When you return, follow the rules to enter the UK from abroad (except from Ireland).

 Terrorists are likely to try to carry out attacks in South Africa.

 Attacks could be indiscriminate, including in places visited by foreigners such as shopping areas in major cities.

 The main threat is from extremists linked to Daesh (formerly referred to as ISIL).
-In February 2018, two South African-British nationals were kidnapped.
+In February 2018, two South African-British nationals were kidnapped and killed.

 South African authorities have successfully disrupted several planned attacks and made a number of arrests related to terrorism offences including alleged plots to attack Jewish targets and western diplomatic missions.
 South African authorities have also been effective against right-wing extremists.